 Katherine Miller, MD

 Kathe Miller, MD is a family physician at the Windsor Street Health Center in Cambridge where she provides care to multiple generations of largely immigrant families.
-She sees patients of all ages including newborns and pregnant woman, and provides intrapartum and newborn care at the Cambridge Hospital.
-Miller hosts many students from all years of medical training, to introduce them to the delight of longitudinal primary care medicine.
+She sees patients of all ages including newborns and pregnant women and provides intrapartum and newborn care at the Cambridge Hospital.
+Dr. Miller hosts many students from all years of medical training, to introduce them to the delight of longitudinal primary care medicine.

 In 2011 Miller was named Preceptor of the Year by the Massachusetts Academy of Family Physicians and in 2012 was named Family Physician of the Year by the same organization.
 Miller was also honored by the Harvard Center for Primary Care in 2012, receiving the Excellence in Primary Care Teaching award.